-NALC, USPS formally open bargaining talks
+Parties formally open bargaining talks

-The leaders of the National Association of Letter Carriers and the United States Postal Service formally opened negotiations for a new collective-bargaining agreement on Feb.
+he leaders of the National Association of Letter Carriers and the United States Postal Service formally opened negotiations for a new collective-bargaining agreement on Feb.
 22, the 16th such event since collective-bargaining rights were achieved with the establishment of USPS in 1971.